Relay and Sensor Replacement for Electric Cooktop in Warsaw

 Warranty?

-Yes, on labour and parts.
+Yes, for labour and parts.

 Who does the work